abndre/portifolio_udacity_data/data_science/Stack_Overflow_Developer_Survey/README.md

+# Project Motivation

+Happiness.
+What is how it is understood?
+Is the secret to happiness finding our joy in the joy of others?
+So, my motivation in this project is to understand how happy the developers are.
+Is working with development rewarding?

 # Stack Overflow Data - 2017 Survey
 You might have different questions about the 2017 StackOverflow survey data than I looked at earlier in the course.
 If you choose this dataset, you can